 Take your love of barbecue to the next level.
 The North Carolina Barbecue Society arranges for you to learn the essential skills of how to cook whole hogs Eastern North Carolina-style, pork shoulders and butts Western North Carolina-style, and chicken, pork ribs, beef brisket and more from the state’s premier pit masters.
 You’ll receive additional instruction on how to judge barbecue competitions, graduating from camp as a NCBS Certified BBQ Judge.
 Lodging is not included.

 Dates: The camp is held three times a year, each time in a different region of the state.
-The summer camp is July 20-21 at Sugar Mountain Resort, followed by the fall edition, Sept.
-28-29, in Castle Hayne (near Wilmington).
+Spring camp: May 15-16, 2020, in Clemmons; Summer: July 24-25 in Sugar Mountain; Fall: Sept.
+25-26 in Castle Hayne (near Wilmington).